Every 10 cent refund donated to a Donation Partner can make a difference to charities and community organisations across Tasmania.

 It’s simple: recycle your eligible containers, choose Southern Tas Cat Rescue, and turn recycling into full bellies and hopeful futures.
 Every can counts—because every cat matters.

-SPEAK UP!
-Stay ChatTY’s mission is to normalise mental health conversations, stop stigma and encourage help seeking.
 Through the delivery of educational mental health programs and initiatives, Stay ChatTY is dedicated to empowering Tasmanians to invest in their mental health and build confidence in showing up for others.
-Funds raised will enable Stay ChatTY to continue their work through their program, initiatives and advocacy work – all here in Tasmania!

 Make a power connection to the shooting range.
 Be confident of participating in comfort no matter what the weather.
 Stay longer and have a chat over coffee.
 Illuminated night events will be great!